 Another important use of this information is in helping athletes (or nonathletes) to obtain balance during a complex skill.
 In gymnastics, for example, we manipulate our bodies to perform elements requiring balance, as in Figure 6.7.
 Here, balance is achieved when the body's centre of mass lies within the base of support, i.e. between the two hands.
-If the centre of mass moves outside the base of support, either by moving the legs in one direction or by reducing the distance between the hands (i.e. minimising the base of support), balance cannot be achieved.
+If the centre of mass moves outside the base of support (that is, the centre of pressure is outside the base of support), either by moving the legs in one direction or by reducing the distance between the hands (i.e. minimising the base of support), balance cannot be achieved.
+Balance is important in sport, and we often use the term stability to denote that an object such as our body is stable within the base of support.

 Of course in some instances it can be useful to allow the body to be unbalanced.
 When accelerating during running, it helps to allow the centre of mass to move forward of the base of support (i.e. the foot that is contacting the ground) because this will cause a forward rotation of the body.
-This rotation, which is caused by the force of gravity, provides a forward acceleration that helps us move.
+This rotation, which is caused by the force of gravity, provides a forward acceleration that helps us move, that is, it creates mobility.
 So instead of muscle forces being the sole provider of force, gravity can also provide a force.
 Leaning towards the direction of acceleration (or away from the direction of deceleration when we stop) can help us move faster and with less muscle force, which also increases our movement efficiency; you will learn more about efficiency in Chapter 9.